seangoogoo/simple-mega-menu/readme.md

 ## To Do

 - Add a list view in the mega menu nav block,
+- Add color customization for the mega menu item arrow,
 - Check compatibility with several Full Site Editing themes,
 - Manage internationalization (actually, hard-coded in French),
 - Add ARIA attributes on important elements,